 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the Financial Statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
+We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter.

-Hellerup, 6 April 2022 PricewaterhouseCoopers Statsautoriseret Revisionspartnerselskab CVR No 3377 1231
+Hellerup, 12 April 2024 PricewaterhouseCoopers Statsautoriseret Revisionspartnerselskab CVR No 3377 1231

-Stefan Vastrup State Authorised Public Accountant mne32126
+Stefan Vastrup State Authorised Public Accountant mne32126 Lars Vagner Hansen State Authorised Public Accountant mne33245

-Income Statement and Statement of Comprehensive Income for the year ended 31 December 2021
+Income Statement and Statement of Comprehensive Income for the year ended 31 December 2023